-What are Fluke?
+What is a Fluke?

-Fluke are a flatfish that has both of its eyes located on the top of its body.
+A Fluke is a flatfish that has both of its eyes located on the top of its body.
 This evolutionary adaptation is well suited for its ambush style of hunting.
 Fluke lie in wait, flat on the bottom of the ocean or back bays, waiting patiently for their prey to swim over them.
 Then, in a burst of speed, the fluke strikes out and drags its meal to the bottom to eat.
 Hopefully, after reading this article, that meal will be your bait or lure attached to your fishing line!
 When targeting these fish in the back bays, location is very important.

 Summer Founder season in New Jersey begins in May and ends in September.
-You can keep 8 fish 18" min.
+You can keep 8 fish at 18" min.
 Check with the NJDEP for their updated regulations as fluke are highly regulated in New Jersey.

 Fluke like to stay cool.
 Not hot, not cold, but cool.
 They accomplish this by hunting in shallow warmer water "sometimes called flats", early in the spring when the deeper water is cold.
-Fluke tend to head to deeper cooler water during the summer as the water in the back bays warms up.
+A Fluke tends to head to deeper cooler water during the summer as the water in the back bays warms up.
 Remember these location and water temperature tips to put yourself where the fish are to be successful.

 To get to these locations, you are going to need a boat.
 Fishing boats range in many lengths and styles and we would need another article to discuss all of the options.
-I will just use my current boat as an example of backwater fishing boats.
+I will just use my current boat as an example of a backwater fishing boat.
 I use a 17' Offshore center console fishing boat with an 85 HP Suzuki outboard for my backwater fluking trips.
 Two people on a boat this size is perfect.
 A boat with a shallow draft and enough room for two to three people is plenty for back bay fluke fishing.
 A boat somewhere in the range of 17' to 20' should be sufficient.
 A T-Top or Bimini Top is a must for long excursions on hot, sunny, summer days.
 If you plan on filling up that cooler with an all-day trip, you gotta have shade.
 I like to bring a cooler for drinks and lunch and I have a live well on board to hold the day's catch.

 Example of a Typical Fluke Rig

-Rod, Reel and Line
+Rod, Reel, and Line